unsaved/sn-developer/README.md

               depends on and bundles).

 # Installation
-Most users will want to install globally:
+To install globally (accessible to all npm projects):
 ```
     npm i -g @admc.com/sn-developer
 ```
-UNIX users will need root privileges, so run as root or under sudo.
+UNIX users will need root privileges, so run this as root or under sudo.

 To use just with your own project, install locally:
 ```